-4.4.3.3.
-IP Address Mapping
+4.4.3.3 IP Address Mapping

-Choose "Advanced Setup→NAT→IP Address Mapping" in Figure 4-18, you can configure the Address Mapping Rule in the next screen.
+Select Multiple for numbers of IPs in Figure 4-28, and choose "Advanced Setup-NAT-IP Address Mapping (for Multiple IP Service)".
+You can configure the Address Mapping Rule in the next screen.
 The IP Address Mapping is for those VCs that configured with multiple IPs.
 The IP Address Mapping rule is per-VC based (only for Multiple IPs' VCs).

-- ➤ Rule Index: Select the Virtual server rule index for this VC.
-You can specify 10 rules in maximum.
-All the VCs with single IP will use the same Virtual Server rules. - > Rule Typ: There are four types of one-to-one, Many-to-One, Many-to-Many Overload and Many-to-Many No-overload. - Local Start & End IP: Enter the local IP Address you plan to mapped to.
+- > Rule Index: Select the Virtual server rule index for this VC.
+You can specify 8 rules in maximum. - > Rule Typ: There are four types: one-to-one, Many-to-One, Many-to-Many Overload and Many-to-Many No-overload. - Local Start & End IP: Enter the local IP Address you plan to map to.
 Local Start IP is the starting local IP address and Local End IP is the ending local IP address.
 If the rule is for all local IPs, then the Start IP is 0.0.0.0 and the End IP is 255.255.255.255. - ➤ Public Start & End IP: Enter the public IP Address you want to do NAT.
 Public Start IP is the starting public IP address and Public End IP is the ending public IP address.
-If you have a dynamic IP, enter 0.0.0.0 as the Public Start IP. - Address Mapping List: This displays the information about the Mapping addresses.
+If you have a dynamic IP, enter 0.0.0.0 as the Public Start IP. - > Address Mapping List: This displays the information about the Mapping addresses.